 Best of Madrid

-What makes this city of about seven million people so grand is that on the one hand, it's a modern European metropolis, filled with chic boutiques, expansive parks, copious cafés, and pulsing discos.
+What makes this city of about three million people so grand is that on the one hand, it's a modern European metropolis, filled with chic boutiques, expansive parks, copious cafés, and pulsing discos.
 On the other, it's hosted many centuries of seminal Spanish history, as you'll see in the imposing plazas and palaces around Madrid de los Austrias, the medieval center of the city, and the charming cobbled streets of Barrio las Letras, a neighborhood Cervantes once called home.

 Madrid or Barcelona?
 These cities have different character and attractions, and we generally recommend spending time in both places on a moderately-paced trip.
 But for travelers with less time to spend, Spain's two top cities provide a tough choice.
 Here are some important things to consider if you have to choose between Madrid or Barcelona.